Logo of Landscape Atlas

 A successful drainage project follows a logical sequence.
 Understanding this process can help you know what to expect when working with a professional.

-3. Permitting: In Seattle, a permit is generally required for land disturbance over 5,000 square feet or for creating more than 750 square feet of new hard, impervious surface4.
+3. Permitting: In Seattle, a permit is generally required for land disturbance over 5,000 square feet or for creating more than 750 square feet of new hard, impervious surface.
 Your contractor should handle the permit application process, which ensures the work meets city codes for erosion control and long-term stormwater management.

 6. Testing and Final Grading: Once installed, the system should be tested with water to ensure proper flow and no leaks.
-Final grading and soil preparation are done, followed by the restoration of landscaping, sod, or other surface materials5.
+Final grading and soil preparation are done, followed by the restoration of landscaping, sod, or other surface materials.

 Understanding Costs for Drainage Projects in Seattle